mana438/RNABERT/README.md

 #### 2.1 Data processing

-Pre-train consists of two tasks, SFP and SAL.The SFP task trains with multiple files for each RNA family.
-SAL tasks use family-specific multiple alignments for training.
+Pre-train consists of two tasks, MLM and SAL.
+The SAL tasks use family-specific multiple alignments for training.
 If you want to train with your own data, see the template data at /sample/mlm/ for MLM task and /sample/sal/ for SAL task.
 RNABERT requires that RNA sequences be represented in fasta format.
 All nucleotides are represented by A, U (T), G, C.

 #### 2.2 Model Training